SinthujanSintha/social-media-app/README.md

 ## This is Link for the deployed of this App in the cloud.

 ## [FaceBook Clone Hosted App](https://facebook-clone-d7b54.web.app/)
+&nbsp;
+### To add the post in real time just type something in news feed and insert the image url if you want a post with image and press **Enter** The post will appear below.

 ## Here are the some snap shots of this App.
  &nbsp;